 In addition, Thierry built or designed a backdrop in Los Angeles featuring huge blow-ups of the Coltrane and Hendrix images that Google used in an infringing manner to promote its “Google Music” service.
 Plaintiff also alleges that Google hosted a launch party and authorized others to photograph the infringing backdrop and to reproduce the images with Plaintiff’s authorization, including hosting them on www.gettyimages.com.
-Plaintiff is demanding an accounting of Defendants’ profits and/or Plaintiff’s actual damages or statutory damages under the Copyright Act, which can be as high as $150,000 per copyrighted work in cases of willful infringement.
+Plaintiff is demanding an accounting of Defendants’ profits and/or Plaintiff’s actual damages or statutory damages under the Copyright Act, which can be as high as $150,000 per registered work in cases of willful infringement.

 The case is The Estate of James J. Marshall v.
 Thierry Guetta, et al., CV12-03423 SJO (C.D.
 Cal.
 2012).
 Marshall’s estate is represented by Douglas Linde, Friedman’s attorney in the Run DMC case.